lopter/lightsd/docs/first-steps.rst

 Assuming you've just built :ref:`lightsd from the sources
 <build_instructions>`, lightsd will be in the ``core`` directory [#]_.

-The examples are communicating with lightsd through a pipe or an unix socket, start lightsd with them:
+The examples are communicating with lightsd through a pipe or an Unix socket, start lightsd with them:

 ::